Reuben-Brewer/IngeniaBLDC_ReubenPython3Class/InstallFiles_and_SupportDocuments/README_IngeniaBLDC_ReubenPython3Class.txt

 Windows 10, 11 64-bit

-Raspberry Pi Buster

-(may work on Mac in non-GUI mode, but haven't tested yet)

 Note For test_program_for_IngeniaBLDC_ReubenPython3Class.py:

 1.Currently only runs at ~40-50Hz in the Tx and Rx loops on Windows 10 64-bit, Python 3.12.